Purchase a HQ Mp3 File of Interview #041 Alex Feldman

 The chasm is so deep and wide that they opt for a video tape, a shander* in storytelling circles!
 (Shander: A Yiddish expression meaning an act of debased dishonor)

 Adults edit and censor the stories they share with children.
 In so much as we are the adults these are our choices to make.
-Making them solely out of our wants and objectives instead of based in our children’s needs, might Read the rest of this entry »
+Making them solely out of our wants and objectives instead of based in our children’s needs, might Read more »

 The power of Mythology with Children.